 Blues Point Reserve

 Continuing on, they rode on through Milsons Point, did a left hand turn and rode up a few streets.
 This lead to Blues Point Reserve.
 The views over Blues Bay towards the Sydney Opera House, the Harbour Bridge and the CBD are just stunning.
 All the more stunning because of the lovely weather.
-Another perfect place for photos.
+Another perfect place for photos, it’s where this photo was taken.

 Fig Tree Bridge, Tarban Creek Bridge, Gladesville Bridge

-The first bridge is an old but smallish bridge – the Fig Tree Bridge.
+The next bridge is an old but smallish bridge – the Fig Tree Bridge.
 It opened in 1963 and spans the Lane Cove River.
 After that bridge, they continued on and crossed the second of the bridges Tarban Creek Bridge.
 This spans Tarban Creek, likewise, it has nice views east to the Harbour Bridge.
 Then they got to bridge #2 of the main 3 Bridges, the Gladesville Bridge.
 It has wonderful views along Parramatta River towards the Harbour Bridge and the city.

 Gladesville Bridge is a heritage-listed concrete arch road bridge that carries Victoria Road over the Parramatta River, from the western suburbs to the city (or vice versa).
 It was the first 305-metre (1,000 ft) span concrete bridge in the world and had a substantial number of engineering and technical elements that made it a world-leading bridge design and construction achievement.
 It was also the first bridge, if not one of the first bridges, to utilise computer programming in its construction.

 This bridge is on the main arterial thoroughfare of Victoria Road – from the western suburbs to the city (or vice versa).
+They headed east and back towards the city.

 ANZAC Bridge

+The fourth and final main bridge on this ride.
 Riding over our favourite bridge, the ANZAC Bridge, is an experience.
 We think it is incredible, a work of art and design.
-It is main bridge #3.
-Similarly, it is also great to see without a roof over your head inhibiting the view.
+It is also great to see without a roof over your head inhibiting the view.

 Most noteworthy, the stay cable design concept development and final design for the new bridge were carried out by the Roads & Traffic Authority of NSW.
 Finally, the bridge was opened to traffic on 03 December 1995 as the Glebe Island Bridge.